Advancing your career as a professional interpreter.

 So, you've taken some interpreter training programs and discover that you LOVE interpreting.
 Or, you're just starting out but you'd like to know more about possible career paths.
 Either way, the more you know about certifications the better you'll be able to choose which area of interpreting matches your qualifications, experience and interests.
 Visit our our FAQ page for more information on certifications.
 Note: for specific questions please contact the corresponding certification organization.

 Medical Interpreter Certification

-The National Board of Certification for Medical Interpreters (NBCMI).
 NBCMI is one of two national organizations to certify medical interpreters.
-Here's a direct link to the certification candidate handbook.
+Here are some certification preparation resources.

 Community Interpreter Certification

 In 1991, the DSHS in Washington state initiated an effort to certify its bilingual staff; social service and medical interpreters; and translators working for DSHS throughout its many divisions and programs.